TeamWin/android_device_allview_x2xtreme/README.md

 # Source Code for Allview X2 Soul Xtreme
 #New, smaller device tree for Allview X2 Soul Xtreme
-This tree seems to be working (I mean compiling without errors), compiled .zip won't boot
+This tree seems to be working (I mean compiling without errors), compiled .zip won't boot.

+This tree allows you to compile TWRP v3.0.0-0

 IT'S BEEN MADE FROM SCRATCH!